apostrophecms/apostrophe-documentation/api-reference/index.md

 ---
 title: API Reference
+children:
+  - nunjucks-filters
 ---

-TODO: populate the reference section with automatically generated API documentation.
-The [tutorials section](../tutorials/index.html) is where it's really at right now.
+We are gradually populating this section with API reference documentation.
+The [tutorials section](../tutorials/index.html) is where it's really at right now and covers the great majority of A2 development questions.